 - After Flanders forces him to be the new coach of the football team, Homer vows that he won't give any preferential treatment to Bart just for being his son.
 Then he immediately appoints Bart as quarterback.

-- Homer constantly insulting Ned Flanders during a number of football games and insults him openly.
+- Homer constantly insults Ned Flanders during a number of football games and insults him openly.
 He later throws a beer can at his head for laughs.
 Ned finally gets fed up and angrily names him the new coach if he thinks he better at it, prompting Homer to panic.
 He then takes great pleasure in cutting as many kids as possible from the team.

 - Abe in Homer's flashback.
 He makes him lose concentration when he's doing a gymnastics routine by yelling that he's going to fail and when he inevitably does Abe says that Homer just proved him right.

 - He realizes his harsh treatment of Bart is no different than how Abe treated him in the past, leading him to be nicer to his son (and meaner to his dad).
 Unfortunately, this just causes more problems to Bart once it becomes clear he's giving his son favorable treatment over everyone else on the team.

-- He has another one when he realizes that he shouldn't keep encouraging Bart on something he's clearly not good at.
+- He has another one when he realizes that he shouldn't have kept encouraging Bart on something he's clearly not good at.

 - Let's See YOU Do Better!: In retaliation for Homer's constant criticizing of his job as peewee football coach, Flanders makes him the new coach instead.
 This prompts a scared Homer to say Flanders was doing a good job.

 - Nepotism: Homer promoting Bart to quarterback of the team, even though Bart's the least qualified person on the team.
-Bart knows this and tries to point it out several times, but Homer won't hear it.
+Bart knows this and tries to point out several times that his performance sucks, but Homer won't hear it.

 - Number of the Beast: Rod's football shirt has a 66 on it and Todd has a 6.